telus/tds-core/packages/Input/Input.md

 ### Uncontrolled Input

-If it is not neccessary to control `Input` state.
+If it is not necessary to control `Input` state.
 You can create an `Input` without a `value` prop, in this case the `Input` will act as an HTML `input` with the type specified by the `type` prop.
 Its value can be accessed by referencing the element via a `ref`.

 #### Default values